saarinenv/evk/evk/kit_ruuvi.rst

 enable or disable the plain text login.

-*To enable the plain text logins*, insert the rpi sdcard on a host with a sdcard reader and open the file in /boot/wirepas/custom.env.
+*To enable the plain text logins*, insert the RPi sdcard on a host with a sdcard reader and open the file in /boot/wirepas/custom.env.
 Locate and ensure that the following key has value set to true